Machine learning of measurement schemes for efficient quantum observable estimation: Framework

 \subsection{Composite measurement schemes}

-Next, we introduce a way to combine multiple simple measurement schemes to make a \textit{composite measurement scheme} (CMS).
+Next, we introduce a way to combine multiple simple measurement schemes to make a CMS.
 Suppose $\vec{S}$ is a list of schemes to be combined.
-A natural way to combine multiple schemes is to assign each scheme a probability; when generating a measurement from the combined scheme, we sample a scheme according to the probability and generate a measurement from the sampled scheme.
+A natural way to combine multiple schemes is to assign each scheme a probability; when generating a measurement from the combined scheme, we sample a scheme according to the probability and generate a measurement from the sampled scheme (see \autoref{fig:cms-diagram} for a diagrammatic representation).
 Specifically, we propose the $\mathrm{SampleProd}$ operator to represent this combination.

 \begin{definition}[Composite measurement scheme] Suppose there is a list of simple measurement schemes $\vec{S}$ and there is a distribution of the schemes in $\vec{S}$ represented by the probabilities $\vec{r}$, in which $r_k$ corresponds to $S_k$.
 We define $S' = \mathrm{SampleProd}(\vec{r}, \vec{S})$ to be the composite measurement scheme which generates each measurement by first sampling a sub-scheme $S_{k'}$ from $\vec{S}$ by the probabilities $\vec{r}$ and then generating a measurement from $S_{k'}$. \end{definition}